sefxdvc/RVX/Method-3.-Using-official-ReVanced-Manager-(Android).md

 ![ReVanced_Manager5](https://user-images.githubusercontent.com/108592928/202160603-00138b03-821a-4ca8-b83a-57accc054f31.png)

-※ You can include or exclude all patches, except the ones below (The following patches must be included)
+※ You can include or exclude all patches.

-: `patch-options`

 ※ Read [this document](https://github.com/inotia00/revanced-documentation/wiki/Options-Information-about-the-patch) for a list of patches you can include or exclude.